jimmyliu1326/SamnSero_Nextflow/README.md

 ## Pipeline Usage

-The pipeline executes process in Docker containers by default.
+The pipeline executes processes in Docker containers by default.
 Singularity containers and process management by Slurm are also supported.
 See below how to run the pipeline using different containerization technologies.

 **Docker (Default)**